kubernetes/enhancements/keps/sig-storage/20191213-csi-inline-volume-size.md

-if (and only if) the driver enables that, then a new `csi.storage.k8s.io/size` entry in `NodePublishVolumeRequest.volume_context` is set to the string representation of the size quantity.
+if (and only if) the driver enables that, then a new `csi.storage.k8s.io/size` entry in `NodePublishVolumeRequest.volume_context` is set to the string representation of the size quantity as decimal number, i.e. CSI drivers do not need to import Kubernetes code to parse it.
 An unset size is passed as empty string.

 This has to be optional because CSI drivers written for 1.16 might do strict validation of the `volume_context` content and reject volumes